cryptodevhub/site/src/pages/blockchain-developer-jobs.md

 **Protip**: Use the toggle next to the search box to switch from "All jobs" to "Remote" to search specifically for remote jobs.

+## Crypto Jobs & Careers

+[Crypto Jobs & Careers](https://cryptojobs.careers) is a job aggregator that lists employment opportunities in various sectors within the Blockchain- and Crypto space.
+Using it you can find jobs in Engineering, Human Resources, Community Management, Business Development and more.

+**Protip**: Use the advanced search to further narrow down your search results.

 ## Blocktribe

 [Blocktribe](https://blocktribe.com/) is a Blockchain and Cryptocurrency job search engine with a constantly updated index of job opportunities in the space.